Course Content and Outcomes Guide for HIM 128 Effective Fall 2021

 Intended Outcomes for the course

-2. Communicate with other healthcare professionals an understanding of human anatomy and physiology through verbal, written, and multimedia means.
+- Communicate with HIM peers to demonstrate an understanding of human anatomy and physiology through verbal, written, and multimedia means .

 Outcome Assessment Strategies

 The course is designed as a lecture format to be delivered via online distance learning instruction for Health Information Management students.
 The written lectures will be accompanied by various assignments, exams, and interactive projects to reinforce lecture material.
 There is no laboratory associated with this class.

 Themes (topics that thread through all of the instruction)

 A. Application of anatomy & physiology concepts as they relate to the science of medicine.